 In some areas, pool owners operate their pools throughout the winter although light freezing conditions may occur.
-When solar heaters are used on a pool under these conditions, anti-freeze precautions should be taken.
-In order to protect the collectors as well as appurtenant components such as End Caps and pipe fittings against unusual or severe freezing conditions, one of the following two procedures should be followed when freezing weather is imminent.
+When solar heaters are operated under these conditions, anti-freeze precautions should be taken, in order to protect collectors and components against unusual or severe freezing conditions.
+One of the following three procedures should be followed when freezing weather is imminent:

-- 1. If isolation valve(s) have been installed, turn circulating system off and allow solar collectors and piping to drain.
+- 1. If the system has been installed in accordance with this manual, and a Solar Valve with Drain-down Check Valve (Figure 2A) or a Positive Seal Valve with a By-pass Drain Line (Figure 2B) has been used, the solar collectors will be isolated and able to drain each time the solar system cycles off and the filtration pump shuts off.
+Turn the filtration pump off and allow 30 minutes for the water to drain out of the collectors and system piping.
+The system will return to normal operation automatically after freezing conditions have passed. - 2.
+If isolation valves have been installed, turn the filter pump off and allow 30 minutes for the water to drain out of the solar collectors and system piping.
 Close isolation valve(s) if applicable.
 Switch the solar control to "OFF" or "Solar Disabled".
 The pool filtering system may then be turned back on.
-When freezing conditions have passed, open isolation valve(s) and switch the solar control to "AUTO" or "Solar Enabled". - 2.
-If the system can not be drained and isolated, the accepted procedure for avoiding freezing of the pool piping and filtration system has been to continuously circulate the water.
+When freezing conditions have passed, open isolation valves and switch the solar control to "AUTO" or "Solar Enabled". - 3.
+If the system cannot be drained and isolated, the accepted procedure for avoiding freezing of the pool piping and filtration system has been to continuously circulate the water.
 Switch the solar control to the "Manual ON" position so that water circulates through the collectors.
 When freezing conditions have passed, switch the solar control to "AUTO" or "Solar Enabled".
 This method is not recommended where temperatures may drop severely.